Time-to-Hire vs Time-to-Fill: The Ultimate Guide for June 2026

 But in that example, budget approval for the new product manager role was actually received on December 15th.
 That means that the time-to-fill is actually 44 days.

-Industry Benchmarks for Time-to-Hire in 2025
+Industry Benchmarks for Time-to-Hire in 2026

-Deep Dive: Technology Startup Time-to-Hire
+A Closer Look: Technology Startup Time-to-Hire

 Tech roles, especially in startups, take the longest to hire because companies are being pickier about technical skills and cultural fit.
 According to Workable, technology roles, like development and engineering, often take an average of 33 days to hire.
 But time-to-hire in tech startups is also impacted by the competitiveness for top talent.
 The higher average length of time-to-hire probably reflects the complexity of finding candidates who match both technical requirements and startup culture.